 If your dog or puppy is sensitive and you think he may be frightened of the correction collar or spray bottle, please find an alternative barking deterrent to interrupt his vocal outburst.

 Don't forget to reward your Cocker Spaniel for being quiet.
-Give him lots of gentle praise when he's lying or playing quietly and he'll soon realize that quiet behavior is best for everyone.
+Give him lots of gentle praise when he's lying or playing quietly and he'll soon realize that quiet behaviour is best for everyone.